j-carson/j-carson.github.io/_posts/2019-04-13-Network-Intrusion-Project.md

 Each feature was colored by skew.
 Some features had strong positive or negative skew only for certain labels.
-That made it easier for a machine learning algorithm to label them correctly.
+That made it easier for a machine learning algorithm to classify them correctly.

 ![slide14]({{ site.url }}/images/project5/Slide14.png)

 But there are also labels where the colors are all "blah."
 If there are only subtle differences in the distributions of the feature values between one row and another, it's going to be harder for a program to get the labels correct.